matterhorn-chat/matterhorn/README.md

 * Running matterhorn with the `-k` argument for text keybindings
 * Running matterhorn with the `-K` argument for [Markdown keybindings](keybindings.md)

+    Note: The latter two commands do not start the client but simply print to stdout and exit.
+The bindings shown include any user overrides from the config files; use the `-i` flag to skip loading the local config files and see the Matterhorn default keybindings.

 Keybindings may include modifiers such as Control (indicated with a `C-` prefix) or Meta (indicated with a `M-` prefix).
 If your keyboard has an `Alt` key, that will work as `Meta`.
 If it does not, you may be